 CD is the practice of developing software in short cycles.
-By producing code in short cycles we make sure that software can be reliably released at any time.
+By producing code in short cycles you make sure that software can be reliably released at any time.
 Software is built, tested and released at greater speed and frequency.
 Developing software in shorter cycles also reduces the complexity of merging the work of various teams.
-In a continuous delivery system, we always prefer small, incremental changes, which are easy to code-review and easy to revert, if necessary.
+In a continuous delivery system, you should always implement small, incremental changes, which are easy to code-review and easy to revert, if necessary.

-However, applying standard DevOps principles such as CI / CD alone won't enable us to accelerate the machine learning life cycle for one simple reason: the field of machine learning consists not only of code, but also, very importantly, of data.
-Every machine learning model behaves differently depending on the data we feed into it.
-This is true not only when we train our models, but also at run time: models behave differently depending on the input data we feed them at prediction time.
-So while we can control the changes in our code, we have less control over changes in the data, since we get it from real world sources, often outside of our control.
+However, applying standard DevOps principles such as CI/CD alone won't enable you to accelerate the machine learning life cycle for one simple reason: the field of machine learning consists not only of code, but also, very importantly, of data.
+Every machine learning model behaves differently depending on the data you feed into it.
+This is true not only when you train your models, but also at run time: models behave differently depending on the input data you feed them at prediction time.
+So while you can control the changes in your code, you have less control over changes in the data, since you get it from real world sources, often outside of our control.

-In addition to data and code, we must not forget about data engineering.
+In addition to data and code, you must not forget about data engineering.
 Instead of focusing on analysis or experimental design, data engineering aims to create and maintain scalable systems for collecting, transforming and storing data into formats that enable further analysis and machine learning.
-Combining machine learning with some standard DevOps practices, and adding data engineering into the mix we arrive at our solution for managing and accelerating the machine learning process life cycle: MLOps.
+Combining machine learning with some standard DevOps practices, and adding data engineering into the mix you arrive at your solution for managing and accelerating the machine learning process life cycle: MLOps.

 MLOps is a combination of DevOps, Data Engineering and Machine Learning